fethalen/phylopypruner/README.md

 sequences](https://gitlab.com/fethalen/phylopypruner/wikis/About-PhyloPyPruner#contamination-like-issues-)
 from paralogs.

-What do we mean by 'contamination-like'?
-Contaminant sequences present in even a single taxon can cause tree-based approaches to erroneously infer paralogy and unnecessarily exclude many sequences.
-We define contamination-like sequences as those interpreted as paralogs by earlier tree-based approaches, but, based on their position in a tree relative to other sequences from the same taxon, and a lack of evidence for paralogy in other taxa, are most likely the result of exogenous contamination, misalignment, sequencing errors, etc.

 In addition to the new methods for resolving contamination-like issues, by providing earlier tree-based approaches as a single executable, PhyloPyPruner have unique combination of features such as: